spencertipping/ni/doc/ni_by_example_3.md

 ##JSON I/O

-We'll spend the rest of this chapter discussing JSON and directory I/O, which are fundamental to g
+We'll spend the rest of this chapter discussing JSON and directory I/O; the former is fundamental to a lot of the types of operations that `ni` is good at, the latter will expand your understanding of `ni`'s internal workings.

 ####`D:<field1>,:<field2>...`: JSON Destructure